flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 ### Extra work

 The common chores of a game console CPU include handling a game's logic, running the enemy AI and keeping the GPU fed with instructions.
 In the Dreamcast, the SH-4 is also involved in the majority of the graphics pipeline, processing geometry data such as computing perspective transformations.
-As a result, it includes a **128-bit SIMD** unit that can accelerate vector operations `r cite("cpu-arch")`.
+As a result, it includes a **128-bit SIMD** unit that can accelerate vector operations [@cpu-arch].

 ### Improving memory access

 The CPU includes a dedicated **Memory Management Unit** or 'MMU' for virtual addressing, this is helpful since the physical memory address space of this CPU happens to be **29 bits wide**.
 So with the help of four TLBs, programmers can use 32-bit addresses without hitting performance penalties.

-Since only 29 bits are needed for addressing, the extra three bits control memory protection, alternating the memory map and circumventing the cache, respectively `r cite("cpu-marcus")` `r cite("cpu-akiba")`.
+Since only 29 bits are needed for addressing, the extra three bits control memory protection, alternating the memory map and circumventing the cache, respectively [@cpu-marcus] [@cpu-akiba].

 The programmer decides whether to use these features or not.
 Games for this system certainly don't necessarily _need_ memory protection and the MMU has to be manually enabled at boot.

 ### No UMA but...

-While this system is not designed around the strict Unified Memory Architecture like a [well-known competitor](`r ref("nintendo-64#simplified-memory-access")`), it does **delegate I/O access to the GPU**.
+While this system is not designed around the strict Unified Memory Architecture like a [well-known competitor](nintendo-64#simplified-memory-access), it does **delegate I/O access to the GPU**.
 That means that if the CPU has to fetch anything that's beyond its dedicated RAM or a serial interface (which is also connected), it will have to request the GPU and wait if necessary.

 ### Special queries